Mouloud-Dj/Comparing-DL-models-in-SBRSs/README.md

 # Vanilla-DL-comparison
-Some of the code utilized in the development of the manuscript titled "A Comparative Study of Vanilla Deep Learning Models for Session-Based Recommender Systems"
+Some of the code utilized in the development of our paper
 # Pakages
 Please ensure that the following packages are installed in order to run the code successfully:
 - PyTorch